The Emerald Coast: Nicaragua's hidden jewel

 "Besides the beautiful landscapes, it's the people, who are friendly, happy and living in the moment."

-For tourists not looking to plants roots in Nicaragua but still desiring a laid back, liveable experience, The Inn at Rancho Santana is the happy medium.
+For tourists not looking to plant roots in Nicaragua but still desiring a laid back, liveable experience, The Inn at Rancho Santana is the happy medium.

 The Inn has 17 rooms, suites and pied-a-terres along an outstretched Playa Santana, a haven for local and visiting surfers.
 Guests of the inn have access to all of the larger residential Rancho Santana community's amenities, including the spa, four restaurants and cafes, clubhouses, water sports, horseback riding and its five handsome beaches.